friendlycode/codeforgr/_resources/submitapost.md

 # How to Make a Blog Post

-The Code for DC blog is open for contributions for the community.
+The Friendly Code blog is open for contributions for the community.
 Here's how you do it:

 ## Propose your post